Navy warship sunk by German sub in WWII finally located

 The patrol boat was equipped with depth charges, explosives used to battle enemy submarines.
 But it was towing a practice target for bombers from a nearby Brunswick Naval Air Station when it sank.
 Only 13 of the 62 crew members survived; they were plucked from the water by a nearby Navy destroyer.

-The underwater video, which will be aired in the fall on the Smithsonian Channel's "Hunt for Eagle 56," backs up the story of sailors who said an explosion broke the ship into two pieces, Kozak said.
+The underwater video, which will be aired in the fall on the Smithsonian Channel's "Hunt for Eagle 56," backs up the story of sailors who said an explosion broke the ship into two pieces, said Kozak, of Derry, New Hampshire.

 The two hull segments, about 350 feet (105 meters) apart, blended with the uneven, craggy ocean floor, making it difficult to locate them with sonar, Kozak said.
 Underwater video clearly shows the deck gun on the bow; farther away, depth charges are clearly visible on the stern, Kozak.